Date: Revised June, 2014

-1. All A&M-Texarkana employees and students that park a vehicle on A&M-Texarkana property must have a current parking hang tag.
-A&M-Texarkana parking hang tags can be purchased at the UPD in the Central Plant Building or at the Business Office in the University Center.
+- All A&M-Texarkana employees and students that park a vehicle on A&M-Texarkana property must have a current parking permit.
+A&M-Texarkana parking permits can be purchased at the UPD in the Central Plant Building or at the Business Office in the University Center.
 Parking fees and fees for additional vehicles will be pro-rated as follows:

 - Fall through summer $30.00

-- Replacement permit $ 5.00 ( This would include wrecked vehicles, purchase of a new vehicle and stolen stickers
+- Replacement permits $5.00 (This would include wrecked vehicles, purchase of a new vehicle, and stolen permits)

-3. No refunds will be given for parking hang tags with the exception being when a student withdraws from the University before classes start and the hang tag still new.
-The intact sticker must be returned to the Business Office before a refund can be made.
+- No refunds will be given for permits with the exception being when a student withdraws from the University before classes start.
+The hang tag must be returned to the Business Office before a refund can be made.